 Perform the safety reversing test after adjusting the travel limit.
 To do this,

-• Place a 2 x 4 piece of wood under the garage door.
+- Place a 2 x 4 piece of wood under the garage door.

-• Close the garage door.
+- Close the garage door.
 When the door hits the wood, it should reverse, else re-adjust the down travel limit.

 Garage Door Opens or Closes Halfway

-If your Craftsman garage door opener opens or closes halfway then stops, here are the troubleshooting steps to follow.
+If your Craftsman garage door opener opens or closes halfway and then stops, here are the troubleshooting steps to follow.

 Check for binding or sticking of the garage door.

 When the garage door tracks or rollers are damaged, or the garage door is not balanced, your Craftsman opener will stop when opening.
-That’s because to overcome such problems, the garage door opener will operate excessively, and that can damage overheat and damage the motor.
+That’s because to overcome such problems, the garage door opener will operate excessively, which can damage overheat and damage the motor.
 So here’s how to check if the garage door parts are not damaged, and it’s properly balanced.

-1. Disconnect your Craftsman opener from the door by pulling the emergency pull cord.
+- Disconnect your Craftsman opener from the door by pulling the emergency pull cord.

-3. Pay attention to the areas where the door binds or sticks.
+- Pay attention to the areas where the door binds or sticks.
 Inspect the tracks at the areas where the door sticks.
 Check for dents or any damage.

-4. Repair the damaged part if you can, or call a garage door technician
+- Repair the damaged part if you can, or call a garage door technician

 To reconnect the garage door opener back to the door, activate it.
 It should connect automatically.